ragingonyx/scrimmage/README.md

     but not all the files it references.

 This is a VTK6 Ubuntu package bug.
 It can be ignored.

-### Problem: I do not see building extrusions in the SCRIMMAGE GUI

-SCRIMMAGE uses vtkGeoJSONReader to load polygon extrusion data from a GeoJSON file.
-This VTK feature was added in VTK7.
-Since this feature is not available in older versions, SCRIMMAGE does not load building data if the installed VTK version is less than 7.
-Therefore, the remedy is to upgrade VTK.
-To install VTK7 on Ubuntu, run the following command:

-    $ sudo apt-get install libvtk7-dev

 ### Problem: Docker Container Can't Access Internet